What strategies have you known to be useful in replacing noisemaking with the mouth in a classroom environment?

 - Try deep breathing techniques.

-- Analyze the behavior: Can you see any patterns to his noise-making?
-When does he make noises the most: when frustrated/overstimulated/certain settings/specific times of day?
+- Analyze the behavior: Can you see any patterns to his noisemaking?
+When does he make noises the most: when frustrated/overstimulated, at certain settings, or specific times of the day?
 If you see a pattern, try modifying the environment as much as possible.

 Please let me know if you find something that works well for this child!